 OSURNIA is a fixed combination of three active substances: florfenicol (antibacterial), terbinafine (antifungal) and betamethasone acetate (steroidal anti-inflammatory).
-Florfenicol is a tarti-inflammatory activity.
+Florfenicol is a bacteriostatic antibiotic which acts by inhibiting protein synthesis.
+Its spectrum of activity includes Gram-positive and Gram-negative bacteria.
+Terbinafine is an antifungal which selectively inhibits the early synthesis of ergosterol.
+Betamethasone acetate is a glucocordicosteroid with anti-inflammatory activity.